Chittlehampton, St Hieritha's Church

 Nearby is the slender stone pulpit in wineglass style, carved around 1500, with a panel depicting St Hieritha holding the foundation stone of the church in one hand and a martyr's palm in the other.

 Other highlights include the ornately carved 16th-century font and a worn 14th-century parish chest.

 The most impressive monument is in the north aisle and commemorates the Giffard family.
 It was erected in 1625 by John Giffard, ostensibly to remember his grandfather, but in fact it commemorates 5 generations of the family.

 The earliest family member on the memorial is Sir Roger Giffard, who died in 1547.
 His son, John Giffard, married Mary Grenville, daughter of the famous Elizabethan naval commander Sir Richard Grenville.

 Sir John's son Arthur married Agnes Leigh of Burrough, a member of the family made famous in Charles Kingsley's novel Westward Ho!
 The Giffard memorial is really an exceptional piece of 17th century funerary art, with wonderfully intricate carving and painted panels.

 Against the wall of the Giffard Chapel is a reclining effigy of Grace Giffard (d.
 1667).

-Most of the waggon roofs still retain their 15th century timbers, decorated with elaborate carved bosses.
+Most of the waggon roofs still retain their 15th-century timbers, decorated with elaborately carved bosses.